-The Public Catalogue Foundation's Your Paintings website aims to show the entire UK national collection of oil paintings, reveals the stories behind the paintings, and where to see them.
+The Public Catalogue Foundation's Art UK (formerly Your Paintings) website aims to show the entire UK national collection of oil paintings, reveals the stories behind the paintings, and explains where to see them.
 It comprises paintings from thousands of museums and other public institutions around the country.
 Amongst the 212,000 works of art on the site are three oil paintings held at Surrey History Centre.
 Two are uninspired topographical views, about which little else is known, but the third, a small, rather worn, picture of a dog (SHC ref DFC/A/1/5) does have a story.

 This small oil painting (15.2cm x 11.5cm), is signed by Micheal [sic] Angelo Lowther 1821, and endorsed, 'Charles Lutwidge Dodgson.
 Given to him August 1836 by Ruth Middlebrook who lived many years as Housemaid in his Mama's family'.